bekk/bekk-christmas/post/functional/three-classic-elm-talks-wip.md

 ## In closing

 What are some need-to-watch talks for you language of choice?
-Are there other talks in Elm that you would highlight?
+Are there other talks in the Elm community that you would highlight?